AppDaemon APIs

 copy (bool) – If set to False, it will not make a deep copy of the entity.
 This can help with speed of accessing the data

-for attribute has special significance and will return the entire state dictionary for the specified entity rather than an individual attribute value.default (any, optional) – The value to return when the requested attribute or the whole entity doesn’t exist (Default:
+can be used to return the entire state dict rather than a single value.default (any, optional) – The value to return when the entity or the attribute doesn’t exist.

 - Returns: